 Things you must know before processing your Visa Screen Application

-You're probably aware that healthcare professionals who wish to work in the United States must first get a permanent or occupational visa.
+You're probably aware that healthcare professionals who wish to work in the United States must get a permanent or occupational visa first.
 They'd also have to go through a thorough screening process.
-The International Commission on Healthcare Professions or ICHP, a subsidiary of CGFNS, offers Visa Screen to this goal.
-Visa Screen helps healthcare professionals achieve the screening requirement by confirming and analyzing their credentials, ensuring that they match the minimum eligibility standards set by the US government.
+The International Commission on Healthcare Professions or ICHP, a subsidiary of CGFNS, offers Visa Screen for this goal.
+Visa Screen helps healthcare professionals achieve the screening requirement by confirming and analyzing their credentials, ensuring that they match the minimum eligibility standards the US government sets.

-But before you process your Visa Screen, there are a few things you should know.
+But before you process your Visa Screen, you should know a few things.
 Let's go first with the basics.

 What is a Visa Screen?

-There are three types of application for the Visa Screen Service:
+There are three types of applications for the Visa Screen Service: